nikolaygit/Open-Source-Gehaltsrechner/README.md

 * source for every calculation

-IMPORTANT: The source code is from 2012 and does not represent AT ALL the current best practices of Frontend Development!!!
+IMPORTANT (Source): The source code is from 2012 and does not represent AT ALL the current best practices of Frontend Development!!!

 ULR Parameters
 ==============